o-ran-sc/ric-plt-lib-rmr/docs/config-deploy.rst

 ..
 Do NOT make changes directly to .rst or .md files.

-RMR Configuration and Delpoyment
+RMR Configuration and Deployment
 ============================================================================================

-The RIC Message Router (RMR) is a library which applications use to send and receive messages where the message routing, endpoint selection, is based on the message type rather than on traditional DNS names or IP addresses.
+The RIC Message Router (RMR) is a library for peer-to-peer communication.
+Applications use the library to send and receive messages where the message routing and endpoint selection is based on the message type rather than DNS host name-IP port combinations.

 This document contains information regarding the configuration of RMR when it is embedded by a *user application* .
-RMR itself is not a deployable entity.
+RMR itself is a library, not a deployable entity.

 Configuration
 --------------------------------------------------------------------------------------------

-Several aspects of RMR behaviour is controlled via environment variables which are set at the time that a user application invokes the RMR initialisation function.
+Many aspects of RMR behavior are controlled via environment variables.
+These values are read when a user application invokes the RMR initialization function.
 This allows these variables to be set before the application is started as a function of the true environment, or set by the application as a means for the application to influence RMR's behaviour.
-The following is a list of RMR variables which RMR recognises (see the main RMR manual page in the development package for more details).
+The following is a list of environment variables which RMR recognizes.
+Also see the main RMR manual page in the development package for more details.

 RMR_ASYNC_CONN